3dgeo-heidelberg/4DGeo/docs/Application.md

     - /pages: The 2 pages of the application.
     - /styles: Includes the main theme of the dashboard.
     - /utils: Utility functions for the dashboard like the http fetcher.
-- /public: Contains different files for simple customization of the dashboard, like the example templates and some html files.
+- /public: Contains the `config.json` file for easy customization and some sample data.

 ## 6 Example Dataflows